Tschowanniy/LandingPage/README.md

 all newly added code is commented to make it easy to understand.
 Besides, I tried to use as less functions as possible but as many as needed to achieve the goals in an understandable way.

+### latest changes

+app.js:
+two further functions
+1. scroller
+       the scroller function enables the click on the list item to redirect to the correct section
+2. clickNavBar
+       clicknavbar recognises a click onto the navigation menu